unpoller/unpoller.github.io/documentation/docs/install/configuration.md

 :::important
 When configuring make sure that you do **not** include `:8443` on the url of the controller if you are using `unifios`.
-Those are: UDM Pro, UDM, UXG, or CkoudKey with recent firmware.
+Those are: UDM Pro, UDM, UXG, or CloudKey with recent firmware.
 :::

 Most `unifi` configuration will look like this: